-This easy vegetable bouillon powder is a great way to add incredible flavor to those soups, casseroles, and veggie dishes.
+This easy Vegetable Bouillon Powder is a great way to add incredible flavor to those soups, casseroles, and veggie dishes.
 It is super quick and simple to make in only minutes and also makes a terrific vegetable broth substitute.

 Growing up, we always used bouillon cubes to flavor dishes because it was easy, inexpensive, and just made stuff taste better.
 Nowadays, I opt for a better option that is bursting with flavor and without any of the negative traditional ingredients.